ivoronin/TomatoBar/README.md

 TomatoBar is world's neatest Pomodoro timer for the macOS menu bar and the touch bar on the relevant devices.
 All the essential features are here - configurable work and rest intervals, optional sounds, discreet notifications.

-Official builds are provided for Intel and M1 machines with macOS 10.12.2 and later.
-They are fully sandboxed and use entitlements (not a single one is needed, though).

 Download the latest release <a href="https://github.com/ivoronin/TomatoBar/releases/latest/">here</a>.

 ![Build](https://img.shields.io/github/workflow/status/ivoronin/TomatoBar/main) ![Downloads](https://img.shields.io/github/downloads/ivoronin/TomatoBar/total) ![Release](https://img.shields.io/github/v/release/ivoronin/TomatoBar?display_name=tag)